Mehrdadghassabi/Amestris/README.md

 ### Data artifacts (example filenames)

-> **Note on size:** some CSVs are large (hundreds of MB).
-For GitHub, prefer **Git LFS** or publish the processed artifacts via an external storage location and keep scripts + small examples in the repo.

 - `dataset_wmt14_du_en_train_source.csv`
   Raw/merged source used for training extraction (includes an initial feasibility slice and a larger range).